 “Only at great peril to his soul, your grace,” Llarimar said.
 “You are, after all, one of his Gods.”

-The priest eyed them both angrily, then turned and sent a servant to gather the people.
+The priest eyed them both angrily, then turned and sent a servant to do as Lightsong asked.
 Lightsong turned away, kneeling on the wood, causing several servants to whisper in alarm.
-They were always there.
-Nearly invisible to him now.
-However, they obviously thought it improper for a God to stoop to the ground.
+They obviously thought it improper for a God to stoop to the ground.

-Lightsong ignored them, looking at the square of new wood on the ground.
+Lightsong ignored them, looking at the square of new wood.
 It wasn’t like the other two that had been replaced.
 There, the boards had all been ripped up, creating an uneven patch of new color on the floor.
 Here, the distinction was very specific--a square patch of wood that was just slightly a different color from the others.
 Without his Breath--and a lot of it--he wouldn’t have even noticed the distinction.

 A trap door, he thought with sudden shock.
 The priest was watching him closely.

-Lightsong crawled along the floor, inspecting the rest of it, intentionally not paying too much attention to the door in the wood.
+Lightsong crawled along the floor, inspecting the rest of it, intentionally ignoring to the door in the wood.
 Once again, instincts he didn’t know he had warned him not to reveal what he’d discovered.
-So, instead, he looked as if he were searching for threads or the like that might have been caught on the wood.
-He picked up one that obviously came from a servant’s robe and held it up, pretending to inspect it.
+So, instead, he looked as if he were searching for threads that might have been caught on the wood.
+He picked up one that had obviously come from a servant’s robe and held it up, pretending to inspect it.

 The priest seemed to relax slightly.

-So he knows that there is a trap door, Lightsong thought.
+So he knows about the trap door, Lightsong thought.
 And. . .perhaps the intruder did as well?
-The thief explanation was still obviously a lie, in Lightsong’s estimation.
-It made very little sense for a man of at least several hundred Breaths to risk something such as this.
+The thief explanation was obviously a lie.
+It made very little sense for a man of at least several hundred Breaths to risk robbing a Returned just for a few pieces of art.

-He crawled about on the ground some more, causing great discomfort in the watching servants, until the men he had requested were assembled.
-Then, he stood--letting a couple of servants rush forward and dust off his robes--then walked over to the men.
+Lightsong crawled about on the ground some more, causing great discomfort in the watching servants, until the men he had requested were assembled.
+Then, he stood--letting a couple of his servants rush forward and dust off his robes--and walked over to the newcomers.
 The hallway was growing quite crowded, so he shooed them back out into the sunlight.

 “Now,” he said, regarding the group of six men.
 “Identify yourselves.
 You on the left, who are you?”